 Everyday Hero

 ‘I loved it.
-Loved it.’
-Lemm Sissay, Associate Artist at Southbank Centre and Official Poet at London Olympics.
+Loved it.‘ Lemm Sissay OBE.
+Author, Broadcaster, Associate Artist at Southbank Centre and Official Poet of the 2012 London Olympics.

 Beautiful‘ Sara-Ellen Williams, Senior Events Manager, Queen Elizabeth Olympic Park